MissKittin/simpleblog/HOWTO.md

 # php-cli test pool
 Setup simpleblog for php built-in server, and type `php -S 0.0.0.0:8080 router.php`, where `router.php` is in the the repo root, not the one in the `blog` directory.

-# Supported HTTP servers
-PHP built-in server and Apache.
-If you want run the Simpleblog on other server, I recommend configure it for Apache.
-`auto_prepend_file` way isn't tested and I don't recommend this (but if you want...)

 # How to upgrade
 1. Merge `favicon`, `footer.php`, `header.php`, `headlinks.php`, `htmlheaders.php` content to new files in `lib`
-2. Merge `settings.php` or `router.php` settings, uncomment backward compatibility options
+2. Merge settings from `settings.php`, uncomment backward compatibility options
 3. Move maintenance break pattern from old `maintenance-break.php` to new `lib/maintenance-break-pattern.php`
 4. Remove all files from old version except `articles`, `cron`, `media`, `pages` and `skins`
 5. Merge new version with old version